 Nancy Pelosi 'punted' on NFL anthem question, critics say

-House Minority Leader Nancy Pelosi faced questions last week about where she stands, or kneels, regarding the NFL's recently announced policy regarding national anthem protests.
+House Minority Leader Nancy Pelosi faced questions last week about where she stands, or kneels, regarding the NFL's recently announced policy on national anthem protests.

 Though she claimed to side with the players, her answers didn't sit well with many political observers.